 Special Areas: To be discussed by school officials and first responders when examining special areas on a school campus that may be involved in a lockdown.
-This not an all-inclusive list; these are possible responses that have been taken by other schools.
+This is not an all-inclusive list; these are possible responses that have been taken by other schools.

-- Students Outside the School Building, but on Campus (P.E., recess, etc.): Possible Response: Consider retreating to offsite location for safety.
-Example locations may be a business, residence, church.
-Notify first responders of location by phoning 911. - 2.
-Gymnasium:
+- 1. Students outside the School Building, but on Campus (P.E., recess, etc.): - a.
+Possible Response: Consider retreating to an offsite location for safety.
+Example locations may be a business, residences, or churches.
+Notify first responders of the location by phoning 911.

+2. Gymnasium:

-Possible Response: Consider moving to the locker room.
-If there are no locker rooms, use an equipment room, lock doors and find "safe area."
+a.
+Possible Response: Consider running for exits if an active shooter enters the gym.
+If shooting occurs in another portion of the building and a lockdown is activated then consider moving to the locker room and locking the door.
+If there are no locker rooms, use an equipment room, lock doors, and find a "safe area."